electron-vite/electron-incremental-update/README.md

 The plugin config, `main` and `preload` parts are reference from [electron-vite-vue](https://github.com/electron-vite/electron-vite-vue)

-- certificate will read from `process.env.UPDATER_CERT` first, if absend, read config
+- certificate will read from `process.env.UPDATER_CERT` first, if absent, read config
-- privatekey will read from `process.env.UPDATER_PK` first, if absend, read config
+- privatekey will read from `process.env.UPDATER_PK` first, if absent, read config

 See all config in [types](#plugin)